247qualitymedsseo-cpu/247-qualitymeds/neurology.md

 Tofersen is supplied as a solution for intrathecal administration, meaning that it is injected into the fluid surrounding the spinal cord by an appropriately trained healthcare professional.
 Genetic confirmation, specialist assessment and ongoing clinical monitoring are important parts of treatment planning.

-Information concerning [Tofersen availability in India](https://247qualitymeds.com/product/tofersen/) includes its dosage form, strength, storage requirements and access-related considerations.
+Patients looking to [buy Tofersen in India](https://247qualitymeds.com/product/tofersen/) can review its available strength, storage requirements and medicine access information.

 ## Important Information